-3.2.4 There is no trigger in relation to the need for transport infrastructure works, as it will be dependent on the development that is proposed.
+3.2.4 There is no pre-defined trigger in relation to the need for transport mitigation measures, as it will be dependent on the development that is proposed.
 As such, requirements will be assessed on a case by case basis.

-3.2.5 The level of the contribution will be dependent on the measures that are required to make the development acceptable in planning terms.
+- 3.2.5 The level of the contribution will be dependent on the measures that are required to make the development acceptable in planning terms.
 As such, it is not possible to set a standard contribution.
 Developers are encouraged to engage with the Council's Highway Officers at an early stage in the development process to establish and agree any measures that are required.
-The Council will ordinarily require the developer to make a financial contribution in order that the required works can be delivered, however some works, such as new/revised junctions may be agreed to be carried out by the developer.
+Depending on the nature of the measure, the Council will either require the developer to make a financial contribution in order that the required works can be delivered, or agree for works to be carried out by the developer. - 3.2.6 Two categories of required mitigation measures have been identified; - Access and local works

-- 3.2.6 Two categories of required transport infrastructure have been identified; - Access and local works - On-site works, services or incentives - 3.2.7 Each of these is considered in detail below.
+- On-site works, services or incentives - 3.2.7 Each of these is considered in detail below.